belodetek/black.box/README.md

 To install the preview:
 * [download](https://tunnelblick.net/) and intall OpenVPN client
 * create a PayPal [subscription](https://api.unzoner.com/api/v1.0/paypal/billing-agreement/create) (free trial **not** available)

 <img align="middle" src="https://raw.githubusercontent.com/ab77/black.box/master/images/subscription.png" width="600">

-* bookmark the page with your credentials
+* bookmark the page and record your credentials securely
-* download `blackbox` VPN profile for your desired region and connect
+* download `blackbox` VPN profile for your desired region, import it into Tunnelblick and connect

 # Tomato
 Support for [Tomato](https://www.flashrouters.com/learn/router-basics/what-is-tomato) flashed routers is planned in the future.